Affordable Care Act: Post-enactment

 Since passage, Republicans have voted to repeal all or parts of the Affordable Care Act more than sixty times.

 The Tax Cuts and Jobs Act of 2017 eliminated the fine for violating the individual mandate, starting in 2019.
 (The requirement itself is still in effect.)
 In 2019 Congress repealed the so-called "Cadillac" tax on health insurance benefits, an excise tax on medical devices, and the Health Insurance Tax.

 The American Rescue Plan Act of 2021, enacted during the COVID-19 pandemic in the United States, expanded subsidies for marketplace health plans.
 A continuation of these subsidies was introduced as part of the Inflation Reduction Act of 2022.

+On December 11, 2025, 48 Republican senators voted to block a bill to extend the subsidies.
+The vote was less than the 60 votes needed to proceed to extend the subsidies.
+On New Year's Day 2026, the Inflation Reduction Act's enhanced subsidies expired.

 Impact

 U.S. health insurance coverage by source in 2016.
 CBO estimated ACA/Obamacare was responsible for 23 million persons covered via exchanges and Medicaid expansion.

 This chart illustrates several aspects of the Affordable Care Act, including number of persons covered, cost before and after subsidies, and public opinion.